wp-plugins/bulletproof-security/readme.txt

 Please see the <a href="http://forum.ait-pro.com/forums/forum/bulletproof-security-free/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>

-= BulletProof Security Server Compatibilty - Linux Hosting =
+= BulletProof Security Server Compatibilty =

 * Compatible with Apache CGI configured Servers
 * Compatible with Apache DSO configured Servers (May require file/folder permission and/or Ownership changes)
 * Compatible with Nginx frontend Server with Apache backend Server
 * Compatible with LiteSpeed Servers
-* NOT Compatible with Windows IIS Servers - Windows Hosting
+* Compatible with Windows IIS Servers - Windows Hosting - See IMPORTANT NOTES below.
+* If your IIS Server has ISAPI_Rewrite installed then you CAN use .htaccess files / BulletProof Modes.
+* <strong>IMPORTANT NOTES:</strong> If you have an IIS Server you may or may not be able to use .htaccess files and can only use Login Security & Monitoring.
+If your IIS Server is using the URL Rewrite Module then you can probably use .htaccess files / BulletProof Modes.
+If you activate
+BulletProof Modes and your website crashes then FTP to your website and delete the root .htaccess file and the wp-admin .htaccess file.
+You will not be able to use .htaccess files on your Server/website and can only use Login Security and the other features in BPS.

+= Additional BulletProof Security Server Compatibilty Info =

 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 BPS is compatible with Apache Linux Servers, LiteSpeed Servers, Nginx Servers (if the Nginx Server is the frontend Server and Apache Linux Server is the backend Server).
 If you do not know what type of Server you have you can check your Server Type and Operating System on the BPS System Info page.

-= Will BulletProof Security Work at all on Windows IIS Servers/Windows Hosting? =

-Yes and No. .htaccess files are only used on Linux based hosting.
-You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes and use .htaccess files on Windows Hosting.
-Please see this WordPress Codex <a href="http://codex.wordpress.org/Using_Permalinks#Permalinks_without_mod_rewrite" title="Permalinks without mod_rewrite" target="_blank">Permalinks without mod_rewrite</a> for more information.
+You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but may or may not be able to Activate BulletProof Modes depending on what your IIS Server does and does not have installed / configured.
+Please see this WordPress Codex <a href="http://codex.wordpress.org/Using_Permalinks#Permalinks_without_mod_rewrite" title="Permalinks without mod_rewrite" target="_blank">Permalinks without mod_rewrite</a> for additional information regarding IIS Servers and also the Helicon Tech website <a href="http://www.isapirewrite.com/" title="Helicon Tech ISAPI_Rewrite" target="_blank"> for additional information regarding ISAPI_Rewrite.

-= Does BulletProof Security Work on Nginx Servers? =
+= Does BulletProof Security Work on ALL Nginx Servers / Server Configurations? =

 If you are using both Apache and Nginx together and Nginx is the frontend webserver and Apache is the backend Server used to process PHP then BulletProof Security will work on this type of combined Server Configuration.
 If you are only